 On an NFT marketplace, anyone with a valid cryptocurrency wallet can buy NFTs or list NFTs for sale.
 NFT marketplaces may be public (open to anyone), semi-private (anyone can buy, but only approved sellers can list NFTs), or private (open only to select members).

+If you find yourself Googling "how to create an NFT marketplace," you've come to the right place.
 Although the existing NFT trading applications are among the first-ever of their kind, they have some limitations.
 For example, most NFT marketplaces today rely on the Ethereum blockchain, meaning the only currency accepted on these platforms is ETH.
 If you prefer using a different coin, you’ll have to face the inevitable conversion fees.

 Building an NFT marketplace gives you the chance to develop a platform with different features or one that solves problems that may exist in the more popular NFT markets.
 You can choose the cryptocurrency that serves as the foundation of the platform or target a specific audience.
 You could also choose to create a platform that’s open to all, or one that’s exclusive.
 Maybe you have an idea for a feature that could make for a better marketplace, or maybe you think you can design a platform or interface that will serve users better.